Funding Lab: Our first assignment has been assigned

 The type of crowdfunding we are most familiar with is reward-based crowdfunding.

 When a group of people pool their money and the target amount is reached, the funds are transferred to the person who launched the “Help Me!” crowdfunding project (the creator).
-The creator then carries out the “challenge” they had previously announced to the public, and subsequently provides the promised “rewards”—such as products or services—to the backers.
-This is the basic definition.
+The creator then carries out the “challenge” they had previously announced to the public and subsequently provides the promised “rewards”—such as products or services—to the backers.
+That is the basic concept.

 But to truly appreciate the appeal of crowdfunding, you need to look at its culture rather than just its definition!